-Erin has been working in cellular agriculture since 2014, when she started out at as one of New Harvest's first volunteers in 2014, balancing her studies with the handling of New Harvest's social media.
-An initial interest in animal law led Erin to the discovery of animal products made without animals, and she spent much of her time as a law student diving deep into the world of cellular agriculture.
+Erin has been working in cellular agriculture since 2014, when she started out at as one of New Harvest's first volunteers in 2014, balancing her studies with writing content and handling social media.
+Her long held interests in futurism, sustainability, and global catastrophic risk mitigation led Erin to the discovery of animal products made without animals, and she spent much of her time as a law student diving deep into the world of cellular agriculture.

 Following the completion of her law degree, she took on the role of Communications Director full-time, where she brings a down-to-earth, no-nonsense approach to translating developments in New Harvest research into accessible content in print and on the web, fundraising communications, media relations, social media, and community outreach.
-Prior to lending her talents to cellular agriculture, Erin spent time in legal advocacy at Pivot Legal Society and many years working in special education at Eaton Arrowsmith School in Vancouver, Canada.
+Prior to lending her talents to cellular agriculture, Erin spent time in legal advocacy at Pivot Legal Society and many years working in special education in Vancouver, Canada.

 Erin loves having grown up in the Pacific Northwest, yoga, dance, quoting Seinfeld, and watching bad reality TV.